 A Major Risk Using Margin: Margin Calls May Force a Stock Sale at the Market Bottom

 Using margin is risky.
-Sometimes stock prices drop so fast, there is no time for margin calls, so the broker is forced to sell margined stock at low prices, potentially devaluing an account to zero or even less!
+Sometimes stock prices drop so fast, there is no time for margin calls, so the broker is forced to sell margined stocks at low prices, potentially devaluing an account to zero or even less!
 A good example was provided by the Great Recession of 2008.
-During the week ending October 13, 2008, the average stock price plunged 18%, forcing many investors who bought stock on margin to sell, which was probably a major factor contributing to the steep decline.
+During the week ending October 13, 2008, the average stock price plunged 18%, forcing many investors who bought stock on margin to sell, which exacerbated the steep decline.
 Consider these examples reported in this New York Times article, Margin Calls Prompt Sales, and Drive Shares Even Lower:

 - Aubrey K. McClendon, chief executive of Chesapeake Energy, was forced to sell his entire stake of 33.5 million shares in his company at a price range of $15 - $22 per share.
 In July, the stock price was above $60 per share.